The good news is, yes—Medicare does cover non-working spouses.

 Enrollment Considerations

-The initial enrollment period starts the first day of the month three months prior to the non-working spouse’s birth month, extends through the birth month, and up until the last day of the third month following the birth month.
+The initial enrollment period starts the first day of the month three months prior to the non-working spouse’s birth month.
+It extends through the birth month, and up until the last day of the third month following the birth month.

 Example: You are a non-working spouse who was born in April.
 Your initial enrollment eligibility period for Medicare starts on January 1st, and ends on July 31st.